Semaglutide

 - Long-acting formulation for consistent weekly support

-- Supports metabolic rhythm alongside nutrition and movement
+- May support metabolic rhythm alongside nutrition and movement

 Semaglutide is a GLP-1 receptor agonist that mimics a hormone your body produces naturally after meals.
 By activating GLP-1 receptors, it supports the body's own signaling for blood sugar balance, gastric rhythm, and satiety — the metabolic cues that often drift with age, stress, or inconsistent routines.